lyndon-trash/elasticsearch-presentation/NOTES.md

 ```

 # Work We Need
+Before we begin running our searches, a ton of work happens in the background

 ### Data team
-before we even prepare the ES indexes, the data team
+before we even prepare the ES indexes and serve the data, the data team will be working way ahead
+- ingest data from various sources
-- profile and clean
+- profile and cleanup the data
-- manually change if needed
-- aggregate data into a normalized form
+- ultimately: they will aggregate data into a normalized form into REDSHIFT

 ### Product team (backend)
 - prepare the index